OjikutuOlabode/alx-system_engineering-devops/0x02-shell_redirections/README.md

-‘task 2 print confused_smiley ’
+‘task 3 Display the content of the /etc/passwd file ’